my-awesome-company/simple-nodejs-app-template/README.md

 ## Welcome!

-This is the NodeJS version of our "Tonkotsu" workshop webapp.
-The codebase is pretty simple: it's a NodeJS app that will connect to GitHub's [Octocat API endpoint](https://api.github.com/octocat) and return the Zen quote of the day.
+This is a NodeJS example app that will connect to GitHub's [Octocat API endpoint](https://api.github.com/octocat) and return the Zen quote of the day.
 E.g.:

 ### Demo (sucess)